Careers in Wildlife Conservation

 At a state wildlife conservation agency like the Pennsylvania Game Commission, a career can take you down many exciting paths.
 Agency professionals are scientists, law enforcement officers, habitat managers, communicators, educators and more, and united by a common conservation mission.

 Want to apply scientific principles to the hands-on study of wildlife?
 These are the careers for you!
 State wildlife biologists apply scientific principles to the hands-on study of wildlife.
-These biologists often have different focus areas.
-They may be experts on specific species, or focus on species diversity and genetics, or work on game or non-game species.
+Game Commission biologists often have different focus areas.
+They may be experts on a specific species, or focus on species diversity and genetics, or work on game or non-game species including ones that are threatened and endangered.
 Wildlife technicians and disease specialists conduct field research to understand the health of state wildlife populations.
-On any given day, you may band a migrating Canada goose, take dental samples from a white-tailed deer, install a barn owl nest box, or crawl into a black bear's den!
+On any given day, you may band a migrating duck, take disease samples from a white-tailed deer, install a barn owl nest box, or crawl into a black bear's den!

-Wildlife need food, water, shelter, and space to thrive.
-Human development like agriculture, residential and commercial properties take up a lot of space.
+Wildlife needs food, water, shelter, and space to thrive.
+Human development like agriculture, residential and commercial properties can limit what habitat is available for wildlife.
 That's why the Game Commission owns and manages 1.5 million acres in Pennsylvania for wildlife.
-Land managers and foresters take an ecosystem view of these lands, ensuring vital habitat for wildlife is always available.
-Prescribed fire crews use this once-natural feature on the landscape in a controlled fashion to manage forest and grassland areas.
+Habitat managers and foresters take an ecosystem view of these lands, ensuring vital habitat for wildlife is always available and well maintained.
+Foresters will conduct timber stand improvements and take part in prescribed fire crews that use this once-natural feature on the landscape in a controlled fashion to manage forest and grassland areas.
 Habitat crews, which includes game lands maintenance workers, put into action the habitat and ecosystem restoration plans created by managers and other experts.
-If you like being outside, working hard for wildlife, this is the career path for you!
+If you like being outside and working hard for wildlife, these are potential career paths for you!